What makes a good DJ? Seems like an arbitrary question, but there are in fact some agreed upon terms to what qualifies someone as a good DJ.

 I think it's fair to say that if you are a fan of dance music, you don't go to a venue because it's Output or Schimanski.
 You go because they specifically brought in the DJ you love or have been dying to see since their ADE debut.

 "DJs are evangelists about music - they can make their love for their favorite records completely infectious."

 Lastly, but probably the most important of all (my friend argued on its behalf) is the pure and innocent notion that all of this is to satisfy your love of music.
 Too many times have I heard people becoming DJs because it's "easy," that you get all these perks along with a string of able bodies throwing themselves into your bed.
 I want to see someone at the decks who is so immersed into the music that I'm pretty sure they forgot they were on the job.

 Energy is contagious and if the DJ is having a blast, believe me, you will too.
-Why was Disco and classic House so popular?
-Because the artists, the people, and the music brought about something that was nothing short of an incredible night filled with positive energy and vibes that gave you chills as you grooved a trail of baby powder all over the floor.
+Why were disco and classic house so popular?
+Because the artists, the people, and the music brought about something that was nothing short of an incredible night filled with positive energy and vibes.

 Of course, all of this is just my opinion, but if you find that as a DJ, you check all the same boxes I've mentioned above, then congratulations!
 You are someone I would like to come see perform.